Table of Contents

 4. Re-Scan Your QR Code (If Needed): If transfer isn’t automatic, use your carrier’s original QR code to activate eSIM on your new phone.

 Pro Tip: Before resetting your previous phone, always turn off the eSIM to prevent activation complications on your new phone.
-Moreover, eSIM transfer options vary by carrier and device, so checking with your provider is crucial.
+Moreover, eSIM transfer options vary by carrier and device, so check with your provider.

 Let’s analyze it below by comparing eSIM with other connectivity solutions and discussing its top benefits.